The Adventures of Mao on the Long March: Plot summary

 The novel has no linear plot, and is mostly composed of an elaborate arrangement of disparate elements.
 The novel presents a seemingly straightforward history of the Long March, as well as a fictionalized interview with Mao and several more conventional "novelistic" scenes with Mao as the main character.
 The novel also includes a large selection of unattributed quotes from various sources and parodies of certain writers, including Faulkner, Hemingway, and Kerouac.

 Publication history

 The story first appeared in 1969 in a 39-page condensed form in the magazine Artist Slain.
 In 1970 the completed book was sent to various publishers and rejected as it was not considered a novel.
 Tuten considered self-publication and asked his friend Roy Lichtenstein to do the cover.
 Eventually, he was offered a publication deal by Citadel Press, on the condition that Lichtenstein make a lithograph of Mao for a deluxe edition (Lichtenstein's "Head of Mao" precedes Andy Warhol's Mao series by two years).
 The lithograph and book were published in an edition of 150 signed copies.
 However, the special edition was then disassembled by the publisher and very few of the original box editions remain intact.
-The novel was finally printed in 1971 and received a favorable review in The New York Times by Thomas Lask; this was followed by several other positive reviews and comments by writers, including Iris Murdoch and John Updike.
+The novel was finally printed in 1971 and received a favorable review in The New York Times by Thomas Lask; this was followed by several other positive reviews and comments by writers, including Susan Sontag, Iris Murdoch and John Updike.
 In 1977 Marion Boyers reprinted the novel in England and the U.S., making sure to keep it in print as long as she was alive.
 The novel was re-released in 2005 by New Directions and is currently still in print.